Siox0911/DVBViewerServerApiWrapper/Readme.md

             var dvbServ = new DVBViewerServerApi
             {
                 IpAddress = "Name-of-PC or IpAddress",
-                Password = "password set for guest or admin", User = "admin",
-                Port = 8089
+                Password = "password for guest or admin", User = "username for guest or admin", Port = 8089
             };